PasiSalenius/HelpBooks/README.md

 - 🖼️ **Asset Management** - Import and manage images, CSS, and other assets
 - 🚀 **Export Ready** - Generates complete `.help` bundles ready to add to your Xcode project
 - 🌓 **Dark Mode Support** - Full support for macOS light and dark appearances
+- 🎨 **Multiple Themes** - Choose from Modern, Mavericks, or Tiger styling
 - ⚡ **Lotus Docs Shortcodes** - Full support for Lotus Docs alert boxes and other shortcodes

 ## Screenshots